cwmaloney/drcf/readme.md

   * Twilio helper library (to format reply messages)
   * Art-Net library (soon)

+npm installs packages in the folder "node_modules" withing the project folder.

 1. Install:
    * Open a terminal or command line window
    * "cd" to project folder